-For our shorter programs, the facilitator(s) are the mentors and will spend 1-on-1 time with each participant throughout the program to address individual needs.
-We have designated time for mentorship each day, which happens during activities such as crafting.
+For our weekly programs and 5-day camps, the facilitator(s) are the mentors and will spend time with each participant throughout the program to address individual needs.

 For our longer rite of passage program, each participant has her own mentor for the entire 6 months.
 Women apply to be mentors for the rite of passage and go through a process much like a job application.
 Successful applicants must clear a criminal record check and participate in mentor training.
 In the first program session, each girl chooses who she wants as a mentor.
 This will be facilitated in a respectful, confidential way.
 From there, each pair can choose how they want to connect, which could be a mixture of hanging out, going on walks, doing fun activities, skype/phone calls, etc. They connect for 1-2 hours once a week from May-Aug (with exceptions for summer vacations), and then bi-weekly Sept-Oct.
 This 1-on-1 mentorship time is in addition to the group meetings.
 Mentors also come on the 5-day overnight trip in July.